Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-In the practical world, the pretrained teacher we achieve is always not correct enough, which means there is some noisy information in the teacher model.
-According to the previous works in curriculum learning \cite{wang2021survey,jiang2018mentornet}, the CL framework has better performance while the target information in the data is not clear.
-Therefore, we check how CuDFKD learns from the noisy teacher model.
-Here the noisy teacher is built by the insufficient training of scratch ResNet34 model.
-In this experiment, we use ResNet34-ResNet18 as the architecture of the teacher and student network, where the top1 accuracy of the teacher is only 94.07\%.
-All experiments are performed by the batch size of 768.
-The results are from Fig \ref{fig: noisy}.
-We run 3 experiments with random seed $\{0, 10, 20\}$, and report the error bar in Fig \ref{fig: noisy} of all three metrics.
+In this section, we investigate the robustness of CuDFKD in learning from a noisy teacher model.
+They create the noisy teacher model by training a ResNet34 model for only 200 epochs with an initial learning rate of 1.0 using a cosine scheduler and without finetuning other parameters.
+The teacher model achieves 94.07\% top-1 accuracy but contains some incorrect classification information, which introduces noise into the distillation process.
+The experiments are conducted with a batch size of 768, and the results are presented in Figure \ref{fig: noisy}.
+In addition, we run three experiments with random seeds $\{0, 10, 20\}$ and report the error bars in the figure for all three metrics.

-From Fig \ref{fig: noisy}, with the guidance of the noisy teacher, our CuDFKD model also achieves more than 93.3\% top-1 accuracy, with less than 0.7 percentage drop with the teacher.
-Besides, CuDFKD can even improve the probability loyalty during training, it further proves that our CuDFKD is robust for some noise information in the teacher model.
-Such robustness is due to the dynamically reweighting of generated samples, which provides another type of supervision for the student network.
+From Figure \ref{fig: noisy}, our CuDFKD model achieves more than 93.3\% $Acc@1$ with the guidance of the noisy teacher, experiencing less than a 0.7 percentage drop compared to the teacher model.
+Moreover, CuDFKD improves the $L_p$ of student guided by the noisy teacher, indicating its robustness against noise in the teacher.
+Such robustness is attributed to the dynamic reweighting of generated pseudo samples, which provides another form of supervision for the student.

-From Fig \ref{fig: noisy} we have some other interesting discoveries.
-Firstly, DAFL drops a lot in all metrics, because DAFL does not consider the adversarial samples, and thus lacks robustness.
-Secondly, CuDFKD and CMI drop less than ADI and DAFL, because we use curriculum strategy and CMI uses memory to make better interaction between teacher and student models.
-Lastly, CuDFKD reports less variance than CMI during different random seeds, and even better probability loyalty while using the noisy teacher model.
-It presents that a good curriculum strategy can help the student learn knowledge from the teacher more efficiently and help align the output distribution from the teacher and student models.
-However, it can cause some potential drops in performance because it relies more on the performance of the teacher model.
-Training DFKD on the noisy teacher model is an interesting issue in future researches.
+Additionally, we also have some interesting discoveries from Figure \ref{fig: noisy}.
+First, DAFL suffers significant drops in all metrics due to its failure to learn adversarial samples, resulting in its lack of robustness.
+Second, CuDFKD and CMI perform better than ADI and DAFL in terms of the drop in accuracy, as the memory in CMI improve the interaction between the teacher and student.
+Last, CuDFKD reports less variance than CMI across different random seeds and even better $L_P$ when using the noisy teacher model, indicating that a good dynamic strategy can improve the efficiency of knowledge transfer and align the output distribution from the teacher and student models.
+Therefore, training DFKD on the noisy teacher model presents an interesting area for future research.